Gaussian Probabilities and Expectation Propagation: Introduction

-Univariate Gaussian probabilities can be calculated with machine-level precision, but no similarly powerful algorithm exists for the multivariate case.
-There are special cases where analytic decompositions \cite[]{Placket1954,Huguenin2009} or sampling methods \cite[]{LermanManski1981,Pakes1989} are possible though very costly, but the most efficient general, known method is numerical integration (the recent book \cite{genzBook} gives a good overview).
-The Genz methods represent the state of the art, but achieving high accuracy invokes substantial computational cost.
+Univariate Gaussian probabilities can be so quickly and accurately calculated \citep[\emph{e.g.}][]{cody69} that the univariate cumulative density function is available with machine-level precision in many statistical computing packages ({\it e.g.}, {\tt normcdf} in {\sc matlab}, {\tt CDFNORM} in {\sc spss}, {\tt pnorm} in {\sc r}, to name a few).
+Unfortunately, no similarly powerful algorithm exists for the multivariate case.
+There are some known analytic decompositions of Gaussian integrals into lower-dimensional forms \citep{Placket1954,Curnow1962,Lazard2003}, but such decompositions have very high computational complexity \citep{Huguenin2009}.
+In statistics, sampling based methods have found application in specific use cases \citep{LermanManski1981,McFadden1989,Pakes1989}, but the most efficient general, known method is numerical integration \citep{genz92, drezner89, drezner94, genz99, genz99b, genz02, genz04}.
+A recent book \citep{genzBook} gives a good overview.
+These algorithms make a series of transformations to the Gaussian $p_0(\x)$ and the region $\regionA$, using the Cholesky factor of the covariance $K$, the univariate Gaussian cdf and its inverse, and randomly generated points.
+These methods aim to restate the calculation of $F(\regionA)$ as a problem that can be well handled by quasi-random or lattice point numerical integration.
+Many important studies across many fields have been critically enabled by these and other algorithms \citep{joeMVNcdfJASA1995, Hothorn05unbiasedrecursive, Boyle05pricingoptions, Hickernell99theasymptotic, thiebautCMPB2004, zhaoCSDA2005, Buccianti_computationalinvestigations, Klerk_onapproximate, Pillow04maximumlikelihood, liaoICML2007}.
+In particular, the methods of Genz represent the state of the art, and we will use this method as a basis for comparison.
+We note that the numerical accuracy of these methods is generally high and can be increased by investing additional computational time (more integration points), though by no means to the numerical precision of the univariate case.
+As such, achieving high accuracy invokes substantial computational cost.
 Also, applications such as Bayesian model selection require \emph{analytic} approximations of $F(\regionA)$, usually because the goal is to optimise $F(\regionA)$ with respect to the parameters $\{\m,K\}$ of the Gaussian, which requires the corresponding derivatives.
-These derivatives and other features are not currently offered by numerical integration methods.
-Thus, there remains significant work to be done to address this important problem.
+These derivatives and other features (to be discussed) are not currently offered by numerical integration methods.
+Thus, while there exist sophisticated methods to compute Gaussian probabilities with high accuracy, there remains significant work to be done to address this important problem.